Judge Chutkan says Trump’s right to free speech in January 6 case is ‘not absolute’ – KION546

 CNN

-She also said that the more that a party makes “inflammatory” statements that could taint a jury pool, “the greater the urgency will be that we proceed to trial quickly” to ensure a fair trial.
+Over the course of the proceedings, she expressed some skepticism to the arguments made by the office of special counsel Jack Smith, siding with Trump on at least a few matters related to the protective order over evidence that was the subject of Friday’s hearing.
+Addressing a submission from the government that she refused to let be filed under seal, she also emphasized a need for public transparency into the docket.

-This is the first hearing before Chutkan.
+The hearing, roughly an hour and 40 minutes long, was the first in the case before Chutkan.
 She has already shown a habit of responding quickly and tersely on the docket to debates between the parties over scheduling.
 An Obama appointee and former public defender who has overseen several cases regarding the events of January 6, 2021, Chutkan has been outspoken about the harm the US Capitol attack caused to American democracy.

+Chutkan later issued a protective order barring Trump from publicly disclosing sensitive information in the case.

-Trump pleaded not guilty to four criminal charges related to his efforts to overturn the 2020 presidential election last week, and the judge warned Trump about any possible intimidation of witnesses.
+Trump pleaded not guilty to four criminal charges related to his efforts to overturn the 2020 presidential election last week, and the judge cautioned lawyers for Trump, who did not attend the hearing, about any public statements by their client that could possibly intimidate of witnesses.

 Whether or not Trump’s public statements are covered by the protective order that’s issued, she said, if they result in the intimidation of a witness or the obstruction of justice, “I will be scrutinizing them very carefully.”